levanduy/code-and-design/Code/Readme.java.md

 ###  Avoid side effects

-If a function does anything except accept a value and then return a value or multiple values, it will have side effects, it may be
-Write to a file, modify a global variable, or accidentally connect all your money to a stranger.
+If a function does anything but accepts a value and then returns one or more values, it will have side effects.
+It may be Write to a file, modify a global variable, or accidentally connect all your money to a stranger.

 Now you do need side effects occasionally in your program.
 Just like the code above, you may need to write to a file.
 What you need to do is set